TITLE 56: LABOR AND EMPLOYMENT

 CHAPTER XIII: DEPARTMENT OF LABOR

-PART 6000 CARNIVAL AND AMUSEMENT RIDE SAFETY ACT
+PART 6000 AMUSEMENT RIDE AND ATTRACTION SAFETY ACT

-No amusement ride or amusement attraction shall be operated for public use at a carnival or fair in this State without an attendant or assistant.
+No amusement ride or amusement attraction shall be operated for public use at a carnival, amusement enterprise, or fair in this State without an attendant or assistant.
 The attendant and/or assistant may be an employee or volunteer.

 a) All attendants or assistants shall be at least 16 years of age.

 b) The attendant shall operate no more than one amusement ride or amusement attraction at any given time, even if automatic timing devices are used to control the time cycle of the amusement ride or amusement attraction.